GooMiHo/mr-app-library-challenge/README.md

 `HTML`, `CSS`, `React`, and `Redux` were used to build this site's front end. `Express` was use for the backend.
 The app is available online through `Heroku`.

-All book data was retrieved through the **Open Library Books API** (https://openlibrary.org/dev/docs/api/books).
+All book data and images were retrieved through the **Open Library Books API** (https://openlibrary.org/dev/docs/api/books).

 ## Implementation